smartarch/robin/README.md

 sudo apt-get install python3 python3-dev python3-venv
 ```

-On windows
+On Windows

 ```commandline
 pip install virtualenv
 ```

-If above command throws an error, then it means the pip is not installed, and it needs to be downloaded from the official website <https://docs.python.org/3/installing/index.html#basic-usage>
+If above command throws an error, then it means the `pip` is not installed, and it needs to be downloaded from the official website <https://docs.python.org/3/installing/index.html#basic-usage>

 After installation of `venv` the following command on both Linux and Windows can be used to start a virtual environment.